English Civil War: English overseas possessions

 The Act also authorised Parliamentary privateers to act against English vessels trading with the rebellious colonies:

 All Ships that Trade with the Rebels may be surprized.
 Goods and tackle of such ships not to be embezeled, till judgement in the Admiralty.; Two or three of the Officers of every ship to be examined upon oath.

 Far to the North, Bermuda's regiment of Militia and its coastal batteries prepared to resist an invasion that never came.
+The Royalist party (known as "the Country"), with control of the coastal fortifications and the militia, was able to enforce its rule, replace the appointed Governor with one of its own members, and to force Independent Parliamentarians into exile.
+When it was learnt in Bermuda in 1650 that a new governor was to be sent to the colony, where the practice had been for some time that Governors were appointed from the leading men of the colony, militia officer Lieutenant Michael Burrows told Independent John Somersall that he might not be permitted to land.
+Somersall said he would venture his life to bring him in, and that the Independents were not altogether fools, for though they were disarmed, there were yet "other armes besides guns and bullets".
 Built-up inside the natural defence of a nearly impassable barrier reef, to fend off the might of Spain, these defences would have been a formidable obstacle for the Parliamentary fleet sent in 1651 under the command of Admiral George Ayscue to subdue the trans-Atlantic colonies, but after the fall of Barbados, the Bermudians made a separate peace that respected the internal status quo.
 The Parliament of Bermuda avoided the Parliament of England's fate during The Protectorate, becoming one of the oldest continuous legislatures in the world.

 Virginia's population swelled with Cavaliers during and after the English Civil War.
 Even so, Virginia Puritan Richard Bennett was made Governor answering to Cromwell in 1652, followed by two more nominal "Commonwealth Governors".
 The loyalty of Virginia's Cavaliers to the Crown was rewarded after the 1660 Restoration of the Monarchy when Charles II dubbed it the Old Dominion.